5 Min Read

 Gainesville, Florida, has a well-established reputation as a college town, thanks to the Florida Gators.
-In recent years, however, the city and surrounding Alachua County area have become home to an increasing number of young professionals and families.
+In recent years, however, the city and surrounding Alachua County area has become home to an increasing number of young professionals and families (and pets).

-One good reason for this shift, besides the burgeoning job market for science, technology, and medicine careers, is the plethora of community attractions, amenities, and activities that enhance the area and make it an inviting place to raise your family.
+One good reason for this shift, besides the burgeoning job market for science, technology, and medical careers, is the plethora of community attractions, amenities, and activities that enhance the area and make it an inviting place to raise your family.
 Throughout the year, you will find a variety of festivals and events in and around Gainesville, not to mention an abundance of outdoor recreation opportunities.
-If you plan on staying in Gainsville or are bored during a remodel, this list is for you!
+If you plan on staying in Gainesville or are bored during a remodel, this list is for you!

 But first, a friendly reminder to check for any adjusted hours and policies for visiting each location before you go.